Subset-UCSD/Commit-Challenge-2025/actions.md

 4. Invest in Nick's apothecary by giving him 500 coins a day.

 How much did my company earn today from (a) selling the logs and (b) cleared farmland?
 Please include this information the Geoffs Logs company account and add these earnings into our coin count.

-# Nick
-(d20 roll: 18)

-I thank SANTA for his [[One (1) Thermonuclear Warhead]].
-Now that I have [[One (1) Thermonuclear Warhead]] I will proceed to have [[One (1) Thermonuclear Warhead]] in my inventory for later use.
-I am going to open up a new location in the recently concreted Whispering Woods.
-I am going to make a HUGE parking lot, everyone will park their chariots in MY apothecary.
-The opening sponsored by Sean_Y will be a great success!
-Everyone will buy my potions.

-# SANTA

-OH HO HO I THINK THAT Nick HAS BEEN A VERY GOOD PLAYER THIS YEAR.
-YES!
-WOAH!
-I SHALL BLESS THEM WITH THE POWER OF MY HO HO HOs AND GIVE HIM A d20 ROLL OF 18!
-KEEP UP THE GOOD WORK,,, YOU DON'T WANT TO END UP ON MY NAUGHTY LIST.
-OH HO HO I JEST I JEST!!!
-ANYWAYS TAKE YOUR [[One (1) Thermonuclear Warhead]] AND BE ON YOUR MERRY WAY!!!
-HAVE A MERRY WONDERFUL CHRISTMASTIME EVERYONE. *explodes into a puff of snowflakes*

 # Marcelo